Olympic Sports

 OLYMPIC COMBAT SPORTS

-In Greco-Roman, the legs are not a legal target and wrestlers may only attack - and attack with - their upper body.
+In Greco-Roman, the legs are not a legal target, and wrestlers may only attack - and attack with - their upper body.
 As in freestyle wrestling, a wrestler immediately wins if he manages to pin his opponent’s shoulder blades for a whole second, and points are scored in the same manner.
 However, it is the first wrestler to win two rounds, rather than the total number of points which decides the winner.
-Mijaín López (CUB), now 38, will be competing at what looks set to be his final Olympic games.
-Having previously won two golds in the 120kg category and one in the 130kg category, he will be looking to go out on a high with a final gold in Tokyo.
-López will have to be at his best to beat Riza Kiyaalp (TUR), who won World Championship golds in this weight category in 2017 and 2019 (López competed at neither).
+Cuba won two golds in the Men’s Greco-Roman events, the most notable of which was Mijaín López winning his fourth Olympic gold medal and didn’t lose a single point in the tournament.
+He is the only male to win four Olympic Gold medals in wrestling.Azerbaijan's Khetag Gazyumov faces Uzbekistan's Magomed Ibragimov in Wrestling at the 2016 Summer Olympics

-Photos by Tom Page, Roberto CastroIlgar Jafarov
+Photos by Tom PageIlgar Jafarov

 See what else is happening in the world of sport